 We were in attendance a few days ago as guests of Chevrolet for the unveiling of the 2020 Corvette Stingray.
 To call this C8 Corvette simply an "All New Corvette" would be to under-appreciate the massive departure from the previous generations.
 Since it's inception, the designers and engineers have dreamed of an attainable, American, mid-engine car but haven't quite been able to make that dream become reality.
 Now, they have.
 This is a vehicle conceived of by our fathers and for some - our grandfathers but for it to continue being an American icon, it needs to be our dream car and that of our children.
-Hopefully, that will become reality when the 2020 C8 Corvette Stingray debuts this fall.
+Hopefully, that will become a reality when the 2020 C8 Corvette Stingray debuts this fall.
 They've done a huge amount of investment to truly make this an amazing vehicle that is more than just faster, let's take a look!

 This vehicle is an American icon synonymous with everything that is great about this country.
 This vehicle went from a cool car to an American icon with it's connection to the Apollo astronauts in the 60's and fighter pilots through the 90's.
 As those masculine archetypes have faded ... the Corvette has failed to inspire the younger generation of drivers.
 Corvette is your dad's car and while it's fun, brands like Ferrari, Lamborghini, Porsche, Aston Martin, and Audi are the aspirational brands that capture our attention.
 This goes down to the core of American superhero icons - Tony Stark drives an Audi R8 and Bruce Wayne and Joker both drive Lamborghinis.
 Corvette is even presented as an "old guy car" in a 2013 episode of Marvel's Agents of S.H.I.E.L.D. when Phil Coulson is shown with a 1962 Corvette.
 He goes on to explain to others in the scene that "Lola" is more than simply a collector's item but the younger agents simply don't get why he has this connection.

 That's the sad reality of where we are for this American icon.
 Like a lot of our culture, the shine has faded.
 This is despite the fact that the C7 is a fantastic example of American engineering and one of the most fun cars that I've ever had a chance to strap into.
 With the launch of the 2020 Corvette Stingray, Chevy has an opportunity to change the conversation and introduce a revolutionary new American supercar.
 It looks like they are about to do just that!
+While the C8 is sure to be a hot commodity with plenty of dealer markups, luckily there are some great deals on C7 models that you can get today.

 I first saw a sneak peek of the C8 Corvette last year, high in the mountains of Colorado.
 I passed it while it was doing some testing and even in "mule mode" it was clearly a Corvette ... but something was different.
 I'll be the first to admit that I'm a truck guy and so while I obviously am familiar with the Corvette line ...
 I had no idea that they were making the switch from a front-mounted engine to a mid-engine design for 2020.
 Flash forward a year and all those rumors, spy shots, and sneak peeks have proven true.
 The 2020 Chevrolet Corvette Stingray is a mid-engine sportscar that will launch at a price of under $60,000 and with the Z51 package achieve 0-60 speeds of under 3.0 seconds!
 While Chevy is being coy with numbers, based on pricing for the 2019 C7 base Stingray to Stingray C8, that upgrade package will run about $6-8,000 more.